Most people don’t bother to prepare for uncertain times until it’s too late. It’s the “ant and the grasshopper” parable written on a human scale.

 If you have a small budget, divide your list into expensive items: propane camp stove, propane heater, personal safety, and inexpensive items such as canned food, tarps, tape, and bleach.

-“Buy a few inexpensive items every week and set aside a certain amount of money each week or month to go towards pricier items,” Vukovic said.
+“Buy a few inexpensive items every week and set aside a certain amount of money each week or month to go toward pricier items,” Vukovic said.
 “Consider shopping at thrift stores, flea markets, and yard sales for lower prices on gently used items.”

 For those fortunate to have a large budget, she recommends that beginning preppers resist the urge to buy “fancy” or “cool” gear and supplies at the outset.